Bounds on the sequence length sufficient to reconstruct binary level-$1$ phylogenetic networks under the CFN model

 and a uniform root distribution.
-For reticulation edges $e=(u,v)\in E$ we also define the \emph{inheritance probability} $\gamma(e)\in(0,1)$ as the proportion of \niels{sites in the alignment} of $v$ contributed by $u$.
-The following result is well-known in the literature.
-We include a proof for completion. \begin{lemma} For the path in a phylogenetic tree constituted by edges $e_1,\dots,e_m$ and with endpoints $v_1$ and $v_2$, we have
+For reticulation edges $e=(u,v)\in E$ we also define the \emph{inheritance probability} $\gamma(e)\in(0,1)$ as the proportion of \niels{sites in the alignment} of $v$ contributed by $u$. \CorrB{The following result is well-known in the literature (e.g. page 13 in~\cite{hendy1993spectral}).} \begin{lemma} For the path in a phylogenetic tree constituted by edges $e_1,\dots,e_m$ and with endpoints $v_1$ and $v_2$, we have

-under the CFN model. \end{lemma} \begin{proof} By induction on $m$: for $m=1$ our claim holds because $p(e_1)=(1-(1-2p(e_1)))/2$.
-Assume our induction hypothesis holds for $m-1$.
-Let the path constituted by edges $e_1,\dots,e_{m-1}$ have endpoints $v_1$ and $v_3$.
-Hence, by induction

-\end{proof} Observe that \cref{lem::treePath} can be applied to every displayed tree $\T$ of $\N$.
-Hence, we can encode the magnitude of the mutation probabilities in the CFN model as edge lengths of $\N$.
-To this end, for each displayed tree $\T$ of $\N$, we define a $n\times n$ matrix $D(\T)$ of pairwise distances between leaves $\mathcal{X}=\{x_1,\dots,x_n\}$ such that $D(\T)$ is a tree metric on $\T$.
+under the CFN model. \end{lemma} Observe that \cref{lem::treePath} can be applied to every displayed tree $\T$ of $\N$.
+Hence, we can encode the magnitude of the mutation probabilities in the CFN model as edge lengths of $\N$ \CorrB{as follows:} for each displayed tree $\T$ of $\N$, we define a $n\times n$ matrix $D(\T)$ of pairwise distances between leaves $\mathcal{X}=\{x_1,\dots,x_n\}$ such that $D(\T)$ \CorrB{are additive distances} on $\T$.
 Specifically, for the unique path in $\T$ constituted by edges $e_1,\dots,e_m$ and with endpoints $x_i,x_j\in\mathcal{X}$, we define